 RSI operates from offices in Lanham, MD and Princeton, NJ, with additional on-site support activity at the Naval Research Laboratory (NRL) in Washington, DC.
 RSI’s core business areas include research and development, systems engineering, instrument test and calibration, field testing and experiment support.

-From the highly-successful NRL Clementine lunar mapping mission, the long-term monitoring of atmospheric ozone, ground breaking plasma physics research and the NASA GOES-R program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.
+From the highly-successful NRL Clementine lunar mapping mission, the long-term monitoring of atmospheric ozone, ground breaking plasma physics research, the WISPR instrument on the Parker Solar Probe and the NASA GOES-R weather satellite program, RSI personnel have played key roles in Government and commercial space experiments and technology demonstrations.
 Below is an interview with our Mark Boies, Systems Engineer for the Wide-Field Imager for Solar Probe Plus (WISPR).
 You can watch a video of the launch on YouTube.

 Research Support Instruments' main office is located in Lanham, Maryland.
-The Lanham office focuses on space missions, while the Princeton office concentrates on plasma effects and material science.
 Our NRL on-site teams provides experimental facility support in plasma physics and remote sensing.

 - Written by JC

 - Hits: 8145